+I’m a Research Fellow at Northumbria University (UK).
 I write about contemporary literature and culture.
-I am particularly interested in North American and British writings responding to twenty-first-century anxieties and crises that range from climate breakdown and other apocalyptic threats for my first book to the sleep crisis for my second book project.
+I’m particularly interested in North American and British writings responding to twenty-first-century anxieties and crises that range from climate breakdown and other apocalyptic threats for my first book to the sleep crisis for my second book project.
 My research considers the understandings of time underlying these crises and, more broadly, how articulations of time are integral to support or critique power structures.

-My first book, The Contemporary Post-Apocalyptic Novel: Critical Temporalities and the End Times, was published by Bloomsbury in December 2019.
+My first book, The Contemporary Post-Apocalyptic Novel: Critical Temporalities and the End Times, is out with Bloomsbury.
 You can read the book’s introduction here.
 You can find out more about my other published projects here.

-My essays and reviews have appeared in journals and magazines like Critique: Studies in Contemporary Fiction, Open Library of Humanities, boundary 2 online, C21 Literature: Journal of 21st-Century Writing, Altre Modernità, Ransom Center Magazine, and edited collections published by Palgrave and Cambridge University Press.
+My essays and reviews have appeared, or are forthcoming, in journals and magazines like Critique: Studies in Contemporary Fiction, Open Library of Humanities, boundary 2 online, C21 Literature: Journal of 21st-Century Writing, Altre Modernità, Ransom Center Magazine, and edited collections published by Palgrave and Cambridge University Press.